Which of the following is not a functional group in organic chemi... | Channels for Pearson+

 1

-Understand that a functional group in organic chemistry is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Step 1: Understand what a functional group is.
+In organic chemistry, a functional group is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-Review the list of common functional groups: Aldehyde, Carboxylic Acid, and Ketone.
-Each of these has a specific structure and reactivity.

-Aldehydes are characterized by the presence of a carbonyl group (C=O) bonded to at least one hydrogen atom.

 Watch next